snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md

 3. Models out of sync
 4. Standard run

-This state determines the range of events to start with to process in the next run of the package (note that events easier than this range may be processed as part of a complete session, as detailed above).
+This state determines the range of events to start with to process in the next run of the package (note that events earlier than this range may be processed as part of a complete session, as detailed above).
 We use the `min_last_success` and `max_last_success` for models enabled in the current run, as well as the number of models in the manifest, as the base for our calculation.

 <details>
 <summary>Technical Details</summary>